search icon

 • Signed statement by registered agent agreeing to act as the registered agent

-If you’re forming a corporation, corporate charters need extra information.
+If someone forms a corporation, corporate charters need extra information.
 This includes the number and types of shares issued.
-They also ask whether the corporation is a for-profit corporation.
+The charter usually also asks whether the corporation is a for-profit corporation.

 Corporate Charter Benefits